TheDr1ver/WIPSTER/README.md

 - Local conversion of various strings between multiple formats (/convert.php)
 - Searching various PasteBin-like sites for content, manually or automatically
 - Streaming a Twitter feed in the footer of most pages based on a keyword search
+- Submit files directly to ThreatAnalyzer via the API if you have a network-accessible copy installed
+- View ThreatAnalyzer analysis summary for each uploaded file

 MASTIFF allows for the uploading of any filetype for analysis, including password-protected .zip files that use the password "infected".